machinatoonist/flask-change-microservice/README.md

 ]

 Your Tasks
-Run the project locally by forking it and cloning your version.
+* Run the project locally by forking it and cloning your version.

-Invoke your new endpoint and verify it works.
+* Invoke your new endpoint and verify it works.

-Create a Demo project in GitHub with a README.md that describes what you did.
+* Create a Demo project in GitHub with a README.md that describes what you did.

-Create a Demo Video and reference it in your GitHub Project.
+* Create a Demo Video and reference it in your GitHub Project.

-(Optional) Share your portfolio project on Social Media with the hashtag: #duke-cloud-computing-for-data.

 To cleanup the deployment do the following: kubectl delete deployment hello-python